Skip to content

 Why would you want to use an infrared camera for home inspection?

 Infrared cameras essentially see temperatures - turning them into colors on a screen.
-If you home is leaking heat in the winter or cool air in the hot summer then you can find those leaks with an infrared camera.
-Infrared cameras are also effective at identifying water leaks, because water is almost always cooler than it’s surroundings.
+If you home is leaking heat in the winter or cool air in the hot summer, then you can find those leaks using an infrared thermal imaging home inspection approach.
+Infrared home inspections are also effective at identifying water leaks, because water is almost always cooler than it’s surroundings.
 You can quickly see if there are water leaks in a crawl space, along a basement wall, or even from a drone being flown over farmlands inspecting piping.
 Overheating electrical components are especially dangerous and can quickly become a fire hazard.
-Infrared cameras make quick work of idetifying any electrical hotspots in an electrical box, light switch, or even just finding plugged in electrical devices that are using power while they aren’t bing used.
+Infrared cameras for home inspections make quick work of identifying electrical hotspots in an electrical box, light switch, or even just plugged-in electrical devices that are using power while not in use.
+Tools like the FLIR infrared camera for building and home inspection are particularly helpful in these scenarios.

 How to use an infrared camera for home inspection

 When you use an infrared camera for home inspection it will work best when there is at least a 20 degree difference between the inside and outside of the building.
-This will work if it’s hot outside with the air conditioning on indoors or cold outside with a heater on indoors - both conditions provide adequate temperature contrast.
+This will work if it’s hot outside with the air conditioning on indoors or cold outside with a heater on indoors - both conditions provide adequate temperature contrast for a clear infrared scan home inspection.

 Shop Teslong infrared cameras today!